Filestore has the following known issues.

 Copying data between Cloud Storage and Filestore

-Copying data from Cloud Storage to a Filestore instance using gsutil is currently known to be slow.
+Copying data from Cloud Storage to a Filestore instance using gsutil is slow.
 There is no known mitigation.

 Mounting over VPN

 When the subnet ranges of the client and the Filestore instance overlap, attempting to mount over a VPN may cause the

 mountcommand to become unresponsive.

 If your client is a Compute Engine VM, follow the instructions at Migrating a VM and change only the Subnetwork field.
 For this field, select a subnet that does not overlap with the IP range of the Filestore instance.